swapnali-34/QA-Portfolio/05-SQL/README.md

 ## Overview

-This folder contains my SQL learning notes, practice queries, and sample database created as part of my QA Analyst learning journey.
+This folder contains my SQL learning notes, practice queries, QA validation queries, and sample database created as part of my Software QA learning journey.

-SQL is an essential skill for QA Engineers because it helps validate backend data, verify application functionality, troubleshoot defects, and support API testing.
-This section documents my progress from SQL fundamentals to advanced query writing using practical examples.
+SQL is an essential skill for QA Engineers because it helps validate backend data, verify application functionality, investigate defects, verify relationships between tables, and compare application data with database records.

+The SQL practice in this folder focuses on practical database validation scenarios commonly encountered in Manual QA and Software Testing.

 ---

 # Learning Objectives

-The purpose of this section is to develop SQL skills commonly required for Manual QA and Software Testing roles.
+The purpose of this section is to develop practical SQL skills required for Manual QA and Software Testing roles.

-By completing this section, I aim to:
+By completing this section, I have practiced how to:

 - Understand relational database concepts
-- Write SQL queries to retrieve and validate data
+- Write SQL queries to retrieve and filter data
-- Perform backend data verification
+- Validate backend data
-- Practice SQL commands commonly used in QA projects
+- Verify relationships between database tables
+- Identify invalid and missing records
+- Detect duplicate and orphan records
+- Validate business rules using SQL
+- Perform data-quality checks
+- Compare application/UI data with database data
-- Prepare for SQL interview questions
+- Use SQL for QA interview preparation

 ---